gvwilson/fiction/iffy/index.md

 "Fifth Ang Kwan," he said, bowing slightly.
 "It's a pleasure a meet you.
-Nagatha has told me much o' you."
+Nagatha has told me much a you."

-"Hasn't told me nothin' about *you*," Iffy said, immediately regretting her attempt to be flippant.
+"Hasn't told me nothin' about *you*," Iffy replied, immediately regretting her attempt to be flippant.

-The stranger smiled.
+The stranger's smile broadened.
-"That's prolly a the best."
+"That's prolly a the best,"
+he said,
+lisping slightly and rolling his R's like a character from an old American sim.

 "Iffy, you ain't supposed to be here!"
 Aunt Naggie said helplessly.
 "You're supposed to be down along th' docks with yer friend!"